Document Categories

 • Handbooks

-• Keep your top level simple so members do not have to scan too many headings.
+• Keep the top level simple so members don't have to scan too many headings.

-• Use child categories only when they make browsing easier.
+• Use child categories only when they make browsing genuinely easier.

 • Review category names occasionally to make sure they still match how your club talks about its materials.